 – – – –

-Kerry Dixon – Managing Editor.
+Kerry Dixon – Editor-in-Chief.
 A misspent childhood spent in front of the television led her to a lifelong passion for all things entertainment.
 After trying out a few smaller cons, she first attended Comic Con in 2010 and became hooked!
 Her technological know-how (she goes through the Twitter hashtags so you don’t have to!), she brings you the most up to date news on the convention scene regarding panels, events, exclusives, and much more.
 In her spare time, she’s a pug-loving television and travel enthusiast.
 She lives in Oklahoma with her two pugs, who keep her otherwise busy.
 If you have any questions, especially related to panels, you can find her on Twitter at @kerrydixon

 James Riley – SDConCast Host/Photographer/Writer.
 Despite living in San Diego most of his life, James didn’t go to his first Comic-Con until 1995.
 He hasn’t missed one since.
 Throughout the years he has spent his time at Comic-Con taking on a variety of guises.
 His first appearance was as a retailer where he honed his knowledge of comics, toys & cards from the other side.
 Next came time as a normal fan, spending most of the con hours walking the floor targeting all the cool stuff that helps make SDCC world famous.
 In 2005 he joined a new team, working with fellow Browncoats to run what some consider the best fan group booth at the con and ended up leading the non-profit California Browncoats from 2007-2011.
 Now he’s a member of the fourth estate, shooting everything in sight with his trusty camera, co-hosting SDConCast and occasionally writing an article.
 He’s also teamed up with his lovely wife (and fellow photographer) Beth to bring a one-two punch to capturing the con.
 He hopes his experience at, and love for, SDCC helps others have that special week in July they’ll remember for a lifetime.
 Keep a close eye on him though, you’ll never know what he’s aiming for next.
 He can be found on GeekShot Photography.